 Our Review of Joy Walker Waterproof Backpack Rain Cover

-I’m not a fan of super cheap back pack covers as you usually get what you pay for.
-However if you are a casual hiker who only needs a rain cover for those rare days you get caught on a rainy trail then a low cost cover makes sense.
+I’m not a fan of super cheap backpack covers as you usually get what you pay for.
+However, if you are a casual hiker who only needs a rain cover for those rare days you get caught on a rainy trail then a low-cost cover makes sense.
 It’s a whole lot better than a trash bag…right?

 So out of all the inexpensive covers out there, we like the Joy Walker Waterproof Backpack Rain Cover.

-This cover is made of 900D mixed fabric that’s extra heavy duty and has a PU coating.
-Although we are not fond of an elastic edge rim (compared to a cinchable draw string), this cover has reinforced the edge for strength and pulls tight covering much of the back of your pack.
+This cover is made of 900D mixed fabric that’s extra heavy-duty and has a PU coating.
+Although we are not fond of an elastic edge rim (compared to a cinchable drawstring), this cover has reinforced the edge for strength and pulls tight covering much of the back of your pack.

-PROS: You can’t beat the price on this universal cover for the quality you get.
+PROS: You can’t beat the price of this universal cover for the quality you get.
 The design is smart to ensure a tight fit.
 And we love that they back it up with a full guarantee.